lefeck/ubuntu-autoinstall-generator-tools/README.md

 ```

 ### Download the installation package, and modify it before the APP Service is started.
-When you specify -f in your script to download the dependencies from the Internet, If you want to change the default values of the configuration file through a template or command before starting the service.
+When you specify -p in your script to download the dependencies from the Internet, If you want to change the default values of the configuration file through a template or command before starting the service.

 ###  Example
 The following is an example of a mysql config file change operation, Three flexible methods are provided here, choose any one of them.